 When we are able to find opportunities to make learning fun for kids, especially when it comes to subjects like math, we open up a whole new world of discovery, encouraging children to find joy in education.

 Rummikub – A fast moving, easy-to-learn game for kids that reinforces skills such as sequencing and patterns.
 Using strategy (and a bit of luck) players arrange their number tiles into sets (groups of the same number) or runs (consecutive numbers in the same color).
-An addicting game that is fantastic for groups, and has several variations to keep things interesting.
+This is an addicting game that is fantastic for groups, and has several variations to keep things interesting.

 Yahtzee – This classic game is fun for all ages.
 Roll the dice, create combinations, and earn the highest score to win.
 Such a great way to work on probability, counting, addition, reasoning, and strategy skills.

-Sequence Numbers – Master addition and subtraction skills with this stimulating game.
-Match a card (with an equation on it) to its correct answer on the gameboard, then place a chip there.
-Once players have 5 chips in a row, they’ve created a sequence.
-It’s not as simple as it sounds though, because like most great games, strategy plays a part in the outcome.
+Sequence Numbers – Master addition and subtraction skills, and more, with this stimulating game.
+Match a card (with an equation on it) to its correct answer on the game board, then place a chip there.
+Once a player has 5 chips in a row, they’ve created a sequence.
+It’s not as simple as it sounds though because like most great games, strategy plays a big part in the final outcome.

 Pizza Fraction Fun – With 7 different games to choose from, kids will have a blast identifying fractions, matching fraction equivalents, and adding or subtracting fractions, all while building pizzas.
 A wonderful game for visual learners, or anyone who likes to have fun as they work on math skills.

 Rack-O – Players race to be the first to get all of their cards in sequential order.
 A fantastic game for all ages, and is especially fun with groups.
 Would be wonderful for a math center in the classroom or homeschool environment.